 Leukemia research stands at the forefront of the battle against cancer, holding immense potential to transform lives and shape the future of medical science.
 Dr. David Riesman, a renowned virologist and biology expert, has dedicated his career to unraveling the intricate connection between viruses and cancer.
-His groundbreaking research, focused on the Epstein Barr virus and its role in leukemia, has gained recognition and received vital support from the Children’s Leukemia Research Association.
+His groundbreaking blood cancer research, focused on the Epstein Barr virus and its role in leukemia, has gained recognition and received vital support from the Children’s Leukemia Research Association.
 Children’s Leukemia Research Association’s own Angela Russo sat down with Dr. Reisman to discuss ongoing research advancements, including the critical role of long coding RNAs in gene regulation.

 Gene regulation is a complex process through which cells control their gene expression, crucial for maintaining normal cellular functions.
 In recent years, long coding RNAs, once dismissed as “junk DNA,” have emerged as essential players in orchestrating gene expression.
 These noncoding RNA molecules regulate various cellular processes, including differentiation, development, and disease progression.